-Functions created without the Private or Public declaration are treated as if they are Public.
+Like Subs, Functions created without the Private or Public declaration are treated as Public.

 Calculating values within the worksheet (User Defined Functions)

-User Defined Functions are worksheet formulas which operate the same way as other Excel functions, such as SUMIF or VLOOKUP.
+User Defined Functions are worksheet formulas that operate similarly to other Excel functions, such as SUMIFS or XLOOKUP.

 The following code snippets are included within Module1:

-If we now look at the Insert Function window, the IAmVisible function is available for use:
+If we look at the Insert Function dialog box, the IAmVisible function is available as a worksheet function.

-Functions must be declared in a Standard Module to be used as User Defined Functions in Excel.
+Functions must be declared in a Standard Module to be used as User Defined Functions in an Excel worksheet.

 Function within the VBA Code